srivallinalla12/Sentiment-Analysis-For-Work-Life-Balance/README.md

 Summary: Majority of the feedback is positive, indicating good overall satisfaction.
 Suggestion: However, neutral and negative sentiments suggest improving delivery time and product descriptions.
 ---
-📸 UI Preview

-Add screenshots here to showcase interface and graphs.
----
 👤 Author

 Srivalli Nalla
-Computer Information Science Major
+- Computer Information Science Major
-💡 Focused on building intelligent and impactful software using AI and Python
+-💡 Focused on building intelligent and impactful software using AI and Python
 ---

 📃 License